 - Police Pension Scheme (PPS) for Police Officers. - Local Government Pensions Scheme (LGPS) for Police Staff administered by Worcestershire County Council.

-Both schemes provide index-linked defined benefits to members (retirement lump sums and pensions) earned as employees work for the Chief Constable and determined by the individuals' pensionable pay and pensionable service.
+Both schemes provide index-linked defined benefits to members (retirement lump sums and pensions) and are determined by the individuals' pensionable pay and pensionable service.

 The LGPS and the PPS are accounted for as defined benefits schemes as follows: